 Chile growers use supplemental irrigation, so the drought has not significantly hurt them, Walker said.
 Dry conditions also tend to keep some of those pesky diseases at bay.

-"In some ways, dry conditions help us
+"In some ways, dry conditions help us because we get less foliar disease in dry conditions," Walker said.

 The drought, however, has decreased the quality of groundwater, making it saltier, she said.